Why migrant hostels?

 Added to the cost of rebuilding several million homes and public buildings, were the costs of nationalising railways, coal, gas and electricity utilities, and health services.
 There was also a vast amount of debt to be repaid, and more was added – US war loans weren’t finally paid off until December 2006.

-It’s not surprising then, that in 1947, 400,000 Britons registered at Australia House for assisted passage.
+It’s not surprising then, that in 1947, 400,000 Britons registered at Australia House for assisted passage to a better life.
 It’s also no surprise that the vast majority of British emigrants were from urbanised areas, with a big chunk from London and the South East.
 This was the area which had taken the brunt of the Blitz, and many had lost homes, family and friends.

 Australia – land of tomorrow!